Someswari575/Travel-Management-System/README.md

 ## 5. System Behavior
 User actions such as searching, booking, and navigating between pages are handled through event-driven programming.
 Forms are used to collect booking details, which are then processed by the backend.
-The application updates the interface dynamically.

 ## 6. Interface Design